xuwd11/cs207_Weidong_Xu/syllabus.md

 ## Prerequisites

-Programming knowledge, **in Python** at the level of CS50 and CS 109 (or above).
+Programming knowledge **in Python** at the level of CS50 and CS 109 (or above).
 Besides this, you should have interest or investment in scientific computing.

 ## Academic Integrity